+Net Position is the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources.
 Net Position is classified in the following two components:

 - Restricted Consists of net position with constraints placed on their use by (1) Master Trust Indenture and (2) law through enabling legislation. - Unrestricted Consists of net position that does not meet the definition of net investment in capital assets or restricted.